kiddiRU/Verk1_H1/designDocument/sketch.md

 - The system should not crash due to invalid data
 - The players personal data should not be visible to the spectator
 - Only the team captain can modify the team
-- Only the organizer can create tournaments and clubs
+- Only the organizer can create tournaments
 - Code must follow Python type_hinting everywhere
 - Code must follow the snake casing naming convention
 ### B
+- Only the organizer can modify clubs
 ### C